Broadband Speed and Bandwidth – A Definitive Guide

 Firstly lets determine what speed actually is and what the limiting factors are.
 For this we need to look a little more closer at what the Internet is, what we are using it for and how that actually works.

-When you open your web browser and request a website or url, your device sends out a request to the web server that has the particular site and content you are requestion.
+When you open your web browser and request a website or url, your device sends out a request to the web server that hosts the particular site and content you are requestion.
 That request must travel from your device, across your WIFI connection or LAN cable to your switch.
 It then travels to your Internet Router and then heads out onto the Internet.
 Now lets say you are requesting content from the US.
-That request leaves your router, heads to your capital city in Australia, goes to the Est coast of Australia and then goes under sea via Optic Fibre to the US.
+That request leaves your router, heads to your capital city in Australia, goes to the East coast of Australia and then goes under sea via Optic Fibre to the US.
 Once it gets to the destination server it says to this server “Hey please send me your home page”.
 Then the home page of this website traverses the exact same path and delivers it to your device and presents it in your browser.

-What is Latency?
+What is Latency and what can effect Latency?

 - The distance between you and the service you are requesting